butlerx/cianbutler.ie/README.md

 ## Github

 A portion of the site uses Github as a source for rendering templates.
-Given it is not possible to render graphql data from hugo, `github.ts` exists.
+Given it is not possible to render graphql data from hugo, `github.go` exists.
-`github.ts` is a deno serverless function to etl data from github's graphql api for use in hugo.
+`github.go` is a go script to scrape data from github's graphql api for use in hugo.